mozilla/experimenter-docs/docs/desktop-migration-guide.md

 slug: /desktop-migration-guide
 ---

-This guide will help you migrate your Desktop front-end code to run experiments with Nimbus, while still being able to use preferences for default values and local development.
+This guide will help you migrate your Desktop front-end code to run experiments with Nimbus, while still being able to use preferences for default and user-override values

 Prerequisites:
 * Your experimental variables are already instrumented with Firefox preferences
+* You don't use the `user branch` of each pref for anything other than actual user-defined values or testing (see docs on [order of precedence](/desktop-feature-api#configuration-sources)
 * Your code can import a `jsm`

 ### An illustrative example (about:myself)